waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Error Log
 - Turn #11355, #11370: Attempted to interact with elevator buttons on 5F and 4F.
 No text appeared.
 - Turn #11489: Swapping lead failed due to truncated button sequence.
-Defining custom tool.
+Fixed custom tool.